Byzantine Empire, Byzantium, Constantinople

 Who Founded Constantinople?
 Why The New Rome Named Constantinople?

-In November 324 AD, Emperor Constantine seized the sole control of entire Roman Empire.
-Being exhausted by the decades of civil war, Constantine managed to reunite the vast empire by brutal force.
+In November 324 AD, Emperor Constantine became the sole ruler of the Roman Empire.
+Being exhausted by the decades of civil war, Constantine had managed to reunite the empire by force.

 Why Constantine Converted To Christianity?